Make the Most of Your Public Appearances

-* Practice your talk and practice it well-- alone, in front of the mirror, with friends or acquaintances, in front of a video camera or even on your cell phone, and under whatever other circumstances are necessary for you to pretty much memorize and feel at ease delivering it, no matter where.
-Call it an elevator speech or whatever you want, but make sure you know it really well and can deliver it under even the most adverse circumstances.
-You'll find that those few words often just enough to encourage people to ask questions or engage you in conversation.
+* Practice your talk and practice it well-- alone, in front of the mirror, with friends or acquaintances, while videoing yourself on camera or cell phone, and under whatever other circumstances are necessary for you to pretty much memorize and feel at ease delivering it, no matter where you are.
+Call it an elevator pitch or whatever you want, but make sure you know it really well and can give it under even the most adverse circumstances.
+You'll find that those few words often are just enough to encourage people to ask questions or engage you in conversation.

 * Practice answering all kinds of questions about your art, and especially ones that people repeatedly ask you.
 Keep answers positive by returning to the same themes you touch upon in your talk.
 Have friends or acquaintances ask you random questions and practice answering them on the spot.
 Keep answers brief, usually no longer than 30 seconds.
 Again, time yourself talking for 30 seconds and you'll quickly realize how much information you'll be able to cover.

 * Even though the great majority of questions and feedback are positive, prepare several damage control type responses that diffuse or deflect those infrequent negative encounters.
 You never know when you'll run across a smart ass or a jerk.

 * Don't try to sell your art or pressure people into buying it.
 Give them the space to make their own decisions.
 If you're showing at a gallery, sales discussions should take place with the assistance of gallery personnel.
 Unless you're really good at selling, rely on trained professionals who sell for a living.

 * The best time to give your talk is during the early second half of an opening or event.
 This gives people plenty of time to look around, acclimate themselves, socialize, have a glass of wine, and enjoy your art both BEFORE and AFTER the talk.

 Make Yourself Accessible